uwla/lacl/README.md

-Just keep in mind that  mass  deletions  do  not  trigger  the  `static:deleted` because when you use Eloquent Models for mass deletion it  will  not  fetch  the models first and later deleted them  one  by  one;  it  will,  instead,  send  a deletion query to the database and that is.
+Just keep in mind that  mass  deletions  do  not  trigger  the  `static:deleted` because when you use Eloquent Models for mass deletion it  will  not  fetch  the models first and later deleted them  one  by  one.
+It  will,  instead,  send  a deletion query to the database, so it does instantiate any model.

 #### Per-model permission dynamically